Skip to main content

 Frequently Asked Questions

-Peripeteia is a role playing shooter game with science fiction theme.
+Peripeteia is a role playing shooter game with horror and science fiction themes.

 Peripeteia is available on PC and Windows.